IvanLi-CN/pod-upgrade-trigger/README.md

 Run the daemon as a normal HTTP service for most deployments.
 The recommended unit is `webhook-auto-update http-server`, which listens on `WEBHOOK_HTTP_ADDR` (`0.0.0.0:25111` by default when not overridden).
-A legacy systemd socket unit is still shipped for backward compatibility but should not be used for new setups.
+Older socket-activation units have been removed; the only supported entry point is the `http-server` subcommand.

 For housekeeping, use the CLI subcommands below; for example: